-Why bicycles and space?
+Why space and bicycles?

 Aviation: Learn about the evolution of aviation with examples from the earliest days of flight to the highly trained pilots that became America’s first astronauts.